-Extraterritoriality has historically mainly been used by the US, and less often by others (TL Putnam, 'Courts Without Borders: Domestic Sources of US Extraterritoriality in the Regulatory Sphere', (2009) 63 International Organization 459, 481).
+122 Extraterritoriality has historically mainly been used by the US, and less often by others (TL Putnam, 'Courts Without Borders: Domestic Sources of US Extraterritoriality in the Regulatory Sphere', (2009) 63 Int'l Org 459, 481).
 Koskenniemi has observed that Europeans do not behave as legal imperialists, as they 'do not have a plan for the world, it is hard enough to have a plan for ourselves' (M Koskenniemi, 'Perceptions of Justice: Walls and Bridges between Europe and the United States', (2004) 64 ZaöRV 305).
 It is questionable, however, whether it is really true that Americans rather than Europeans engage in legal imperialism.
 Rubenfeld, for instance, has argued that Europeans, more than Americans, under the banner of 'international constitutionalism', support universal rights and principles with little respect for local democratic processes.
 Americans, in contrast, would support a form of democratic constitutionalism 'answerable to the nation's project of political self-determination over time'.
-(J Rubenfeld, 'Unilateralism and Constitutionalism', (2004) 79 NYUL Rev 1971, 1999).
+(J Rubenfeld, 'Unilateralism and Constitutionalism', (2004) 79 NYU L Rev 1971, 1999).

-The lower risk of harmful retaliation is not the only factor explaining developed nations' inclination to exercise extraterritorial jurisdiction: developed nations also have stronger enforcement capacities, simply because they are wealthier, or because, when it comes to extraterritorial economic law, they are more integrated into global markets.
-See TL Putnam, 'Courts Without Borders: Domestic Sources of US Extraterritoriality in the Regulatory Sphere', (2009) 63 International Organization 459, 483.
+123 The lower risk of harmful retaliation is not the only factor explaining developed nations' inclination to exercise extraterritorial jurisdiction: developed nations also have stronger enforcement capacities, simply because they are wealthier, or because, when it comes to extraterritorial economic law, they are more integrated into global markets.
+See TL Putnam, 'Courts Without Borders: Domestic Sources of US Extraterritoriality in the Regulatory Sphere', (2009) 63 Int'l Org 459, 483.

-appearance be - a hegemonic fashion.
-124 'Power' should not be reified, or negatively stereotyped as militating against cosmopolitan action; rather, as Howse and Teitel have observed, 'power' may be a shifting reality, becoming intertwined with 'humanity-law'.
-125
+use their stronger enforcement capacities to protect international community interests.
+In fact, precisely because they have more power and capacity, in accordance with the principle of common but differentiated responsibilities, it may be incumbent on them to do more than others to further the global interest, and thus to behave in - what may just in appearance be - a hegemonic fashion.124 'Power' should not be reified, or negatively stereotyped as militating against cosmopolitan action; rather, as Howse and Teitel have observed, 'power' may be a shifting reality, becoming intertwined with 'humanity-law'.125

 Admittedly, in practice, unilateral jurisdiction in the global interest is, at least in the socio-economic field, often only exercised when the integrity of domestic regulation is undermined, and domestic actors' rights and interests are affected by foreign activity126 ('levelling the playing field').
-This tends to create an impression of self-centeredness, arbitrariness, 127 exclusivity to the detriment of less powerful actors, 128 domination, 129 or outright legal imperialism.
-130 But one should not forget that most of the time, these so-called 'hegemonic' actors may just be enforcing shared values or challenges of the international community, even if they have technically not yet risen to the level of public international law norms: there is undeniably a global interest in accountability for international crimes, transnational corruption, antitrust conspiracies, securities fraud, 131 or in addressing climate change.
-These global interests are, moreover, often laid down in various binding or non-binding international
+This tends to create an impression of self-centeredness, arbitrariness, 127 exclusivity to the detriment of less powerful actors, 128